Ali Lee: Career

 In 2019, Lee played cardio-thoracic surgeon Kennis Ching in the critical acclaimed medical drama Big White Duel.
 In July 2019, due to her politicized social media posts, Lee was supposedly dropped from several drama series, including the sequels to Legal Mavericks, Who Wants a Baby? and Big White Duel.

 In 2020, Lee made her acting comeback in the action drama Death By Zero, in which she played a single mother who became the assistant of an assassin.
 In July, she published a memoir titled Where The Heart Is.

 In 2021, Lee played a divorced secretary in the romantic drama Beauty and the Boss, again starring opposite Moses Chan.
 With her role in the drama AI Romantic, she was highly praised for her portrayal as an android and became a strong contender for Best Actress.
 With her role as Amelia Wong in Beauty and the Boss, Lee won the Most Popular Female Character award at the 2021 TVB Anniversary Awards.
 In 2022, she was one of the 12 contestant's in the second season of TVB's Variety Show: Dub of War.

 Personal life

-Starting from 2015, Lee dated former ViuTV artiste and stage actor Danny Chan.
-They ended their relationship in late 2020.
+Lee dated former ViuTV artiste and stage actor Danny Chan from 2015 to 2020.